Letter of Intent To Buy a Restaurant: Everything You Need to Know

-Long Form vs. Short Form Letters of Intent
+Long-Form vs. Short Form Letters of Intent

 There are two LOI forms – the long and short form.
-There are advantages to the long form, including the fact that it will identify certain occurrences that will terminate the letter of intent.
+There are advantages to the long-form, including the fact that it will identify certain occurrences that will terminate the letter of intent.
 Furthermore, it will include issues from the outset; if the other party doesn’t fix such deficiencies, then the LOI will be deemed invalid.
-With the advantages comes a disadvantage in that the long form LOI takes longer to draft, thus causing the process to become longer.
+With the advantages comes a disadvantage in that the long-form LOI takes longer to draft, thus causing the process to become longer.

 What to Include in the Agreement

 The LOI will identify what is being agreed upon by the parties.
 During this time, the parties might enter a negotiation phase before signing the letter of intent to ensure that they both understand their rights and responsibilities, similar to that of a contract.
 The LOI can also be a good benchmark for future contracts between the parties.
-But since the LOI is usually a non-binding letter, the parties can cancel or revoke their intent at any time without due notice or issues of breach.
+But since the LOI is usually a non-binding letter, the parties can cancel or revoke their intent at any time without due notice or issues of a breach.

 Naming the Parties and Price

 The LOI will begin by stating the parties involved.
-Usually, this will involve a seller and buyer.
+Usually, this will involve a seller and a buyer.
 In this case, we will include the restaurant seller and restaurant buyer, as well as the purchase price.
 The parties will remain the same throughout the negotiation phase, but the purchase price might be altered depending on the ongoing negotiations between the parties.
 Such a change can be done for several reasons, including economic conditions, inability to come to an agreement, or outstanding debts of the restaurant wherein the seller will charge a reduced purchase price to the potential buyer.

 If you need help learning more about a letter of intent to buy a restaurant, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.